gradiuscypher/screeps/README.md

 * better pathfinding? keep creeps from blocking each other?
 * logging to some sort of log store for review
 * manual military actions via flags for PvP fun

-## Complete/Abandoned
-* roads
-* roads for extensions
-* building roads between extensions programmatically
-* Repair/Upgrade role modified to fix structures and roads
-* More generic parts for screeps so that we can adapt to needs and not idle

 # Refactor Thoughts
 * Multi-tiered setup: